kowainik/relude/README.md

   + `read`
   + `lookup` for lists
   + `log`
-* Completely new functions are brougth into scope
+* Completely new functions are brought into scope
   + See [What's new?](#whats-new-) section for a detailed overview.
 * New reexports
   + See [Reexports](#reexports-) section for a detailed overview.